quotient-im/Quaternion/README.md

 Unless you already have OpenSSL around (e.g., it is a part of any Qt development installation), you should install it yourself.
 [OpenSSL's Wiki](https://wiki.openssl.org/index.php/Binaries) lists a few links to OpenSSL installers.
-They come in different build configurations; Quaternion archives provided at GitHub need OpenSSL made with/for Visual Studio (not MinGW).
+They come in different build configurations; currently, Quaternion builds need OpenSSL 1.1.x made with/for Visual Studio (not MinGW).
-Normally you should install OpenSSL 1.1.x.
-Older releases (0.0.9.4 and before) used OpenSSL 1.0.x but neither that version of OpenSSL nor those Quaternion releases are supported; don't use them unless you really know what you're doing.

 ### macOS
 You can download the latest release from